silverstillisntgold/chachacha/README.md

-# ChaChaCha: ChaCha with extra Cha
+# ChaChaCha: ChaCha with a little extra Cha

 Extremely fast chacha implementation.
 Primarily made for use in the [`ya-rand`] crate, but just as usable anywhere else you might want to use Chacha.
 Generally speaking you don't want